Axway/amplify-central/content/en/docs/integrate_with_central/custom_billing.md

 Navigate to Marketplace settings page.
 Select the Billing tab
 Enable the billing toggle
-From the Vendor dropdown, select **Custom**
-Name your vendor in the dedicated field
 Save your changes

 Now that the billing integration is activated, you can start listening for invoices generation